 The English Cocker Spaniel has high prey drive.

+This means they should be kept away from other pets in the home, including guinea pigs, hamsters, birds, and more.
 Furthermore, some studies have shown that English Cocker Spaniels can show aggressive behaviors in certain situations.

+For the most part, these situations include aggression towards strangers and strange dogs they do not know.
 As always, early socialization and obedience training beginning in puppyhood will play a key role in the temperament.

 Early socialization and obedience training will also help your puppy adapt to any situation and ensure that he grows up into a well-adjusted adult.